p18vogd/StreetTrafficMonitoringApplication/README.md

 ## Overview

-This is a sample Spring Boot application built with Java 17 and managed by Maven.
+This is a Spring Boot application built with Java 17 and managed by Maven.
 The application is containerized using Docker, and Docker Compose is used for orchestrating the containers.

 ## Prerequisites